-Disciplinary actions that may be imposed for violations of the Student Code of Conduct include the following:
+Types of Student Conduct Action Student Conduct actions that may be imposed for violations of the Student Code of Conduct include the following:

-- Warning: Written or oral notice to the student that continuation or repetition of misconduct may be cause for further disciplinary action. - Reprimand: Written censure for violation of specific regulations. - Disciplinary Probation: Specific period of conditional participation in campus and academic affairs that may involve exclusion from designated privileges or extracurricular activities.
-If a student violates any condition of probation, or is charged a second time with a violation of the Standards of Student Conduct during the probationary period, it shall be grounds for revocation of the student's probationary status and for further disciplinary action to be taken in accordance with these procedures. - Faculty-Initiated Removal: A faculty member may remove for good cause any student from his or her class for up to two (2) class sessions.
-The student shall not return to the class during the period of the removal without concurrence of the instructor and, if required, the consent of the Vice President of Student Services (VPSS) or designee.
-Nothing herein will prevent the College President, the VPSS, or designee from recommending further discipline in accordance with these procedures based on the facts that led to the removal.
+- Warning: Written or oral notice to the student that continuation or repetition of misconduct may be cause for further Student Conduct action. - Student Conduct Probation: Specific period of conditional participation in campus and academic affairs that may involve exclusion from designated privileges or extracurricular activities.
+If a student violates any condition of probation, or is charged a second time with a violation of the Standards of Student Conduct during the probationary period, it shall be grounds for revocation of the student's probationary status and for further Student Conduct action to be taken in accordance with these procedures. - Removal from Class by Instructor (Education Code 76032): An instructor may remove, for good cause, any student from his or her class for up to two (2) class sessions.
+The student shall not return to the class during the period of the removal without concurrence of the instructor, and if required the consent of the CSSO or designee.
+Nothing herein will prevent the College President or Designee or CSSO from recommending further Conduct in accordance with these procedures based on the facts that led to the removal.
 As used in this rule, "good cause" includes those offenses listed in the Student Code of Conduct.
-The faculty member shall immediately report the removal to the respective division administrator and to the VPSS or designee.
-If the student is a minor, the College President, the President's designee or the VPSS shall schedule a conference with the student and the student's parent or guardian regarding the removal.
-The faculty member is not obliged to provide makeup opportunities for class work missed during the two (2) class periods of removal.
+The instructor shall immediately report the removal to the respective Division Administrator and to the College President or designee.
+If the student is a minor, the College President or designee shall schedule a conference with the student and the student's parent or guardian regarding the removal.
+The Administrator shall arrange for a conference between the student and appropriate college personnel regarding the removal.
+Instructors are not obliged to provide makeup opportunities for class work, including quizzes, tests or examinations, missed during the two (2) class periods of removal.
+Suspension or